AP-Skill-Development-Corporation/MyDocumentations/FacebookSignin.md

 c.
 Then, make sure your OAuth redirect URI (e.g. my-app-12345.firebaseapp.com/__/auth/handler) is listed as one of your OAuth redirect URIs in your Facebook app's settings page on the Facebook for Developers site in the Product Settings > Facebook Login config.

+# Authenticate with Firebase

+1. Integrate Facebook Login into your app by following the developer's documentation.
+When you configure the LoginButton or LoginManager object, request the public_profile and email permissions.
+If you integrated Facebook Login using a LoginButton, your sign-in activity has code similar to the following:

 ```